TodoLodo/terminal-cam/README.rst

 **terminal-cam.py** is easy to use with couple of options ranging from 0 to 4 taken as arguments.

 * option 0, will printout 12 types of characters depending the grayscale value at each points of downscaled frame (default)
-* option 1, will be same as option 0 but would print with different colors randomly chosen at each frame
-* option 2, will be same as option 0 but would print randomly chosen color for bright spots at each frame
+* option 1, will be same as option 0 and characters will have a color respective to highest present color among red, green and blue
-* option 3, will be the same as option 2 but colors will be randomised at each line

 .. code-block:: bash